 The consumption may vary due to use, but the MVP uses less than 3mA, which equates to between 200-300 hours of use with a standard 9v battery.

-Yes, your Ernie Ball volume pedal can be rebuilt/repaired no matter how old or new (All new pedals carry a 6 month manufacturer warranty).
+Yes, most Ernie Ball volume pedals can be rebuilt/repaired* (All new pedals carry a 6 month manufacturer warranty).
 We offer two different services.

 With a Full Rebuild we replace the potentiometer, Kevlar cords, spring, feet, jacks, matting, bushings, and virtually everything except the outer casing.
 We even clean it for you!